-Rock Island is a blue-collar town, with 51.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Rock Island, you'll notice that it is more blue-collar than most other communities in America.
+51.54% of Rock Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rock Island is a town of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Rock Island who work in healthcare (10.23%), office and administrative support (9.75%), and farm management occupations (6.38%).

 In Rock Island, however, the average commute to work is quite long.
 On average, people spend 31.24 minutes each day getting to work, which is significantly higher than the national average.